AmpersandJS/ampersandjs.com/learn_markdown/migrating-human-model-view.md

 ### 2. Not guaranteed to have `this.el`

 There is no longer a guarantee that `this.el` will *always* exist.
 In Backbone, if you don't hand a view an `el` when you instantiate it, it creates an empty one based on the view's `tagName`, `className`, `id`, and `attributes`.
 AmpersandView doesn't do that.
 So your view isn't guaranteed to have an `el` property until after you render.
-We did this because it feels better to us to include the root element in template for a given view because that also makes it easier to set custom attributes on it, etc. The parent view doesn't have to know how it should set up a child view.
+We did this because it feels better to us to include the root element in template for a given view because that also makes it easier to set custom attributes on it, etc. The parent view shouldn't have to know how to set up a child view.

 ### 3. New binding declaration format